Broadway Bares‘ 30th anniversary event, scheduled for Sunday, June 21, 2020, is being postponed due to the coronavirus pandemic.

-If you have purchased tickets for 2020 and have not been contacted by email, please reach out to email@example.com.
+If you purchased tickets for 2020 and have not been contacted by email, please reach out to email@example.com.

 Sadly, the lifesaving fundraising of Broadway Bares is needed more now than ever before.
 Donations in support of Broadway Bares help provide health and hope to those most in need today, friends and neighbors who are often forgotten, left behind or abandoned by the federal government’s response to the pandemic.